-Hydro dams stop eels moving freely up and done some rivers.
+Hydro dams stop eels moving freely up and down some rivers.
 To get around this problem eel passes have been built across some dams to help the eels complete their journey.
 Young eels may also be moved across the dams by hand.

 Activities for students

 - Find out about the eel fishery in New Zealand and the problems associated with fishing a slow-growing, long-lived species.

 - On a map, trace the journey of the longfin eel as it leaves New Zealand to breed.
 Work out how far it travels.

 - Design a board game.
 You could call it "Eels and Ladders".
 Players move around the board, winning points for actions that protect the longfin eel and losing points for actions that harm it.
 For example, one square could read "You go to the Environment Court to stop a company discharging toxic effluent into the river.
 Move ahead 5 squares."
 Another square could read "You drain a wetland, reducing the habitat for eels.
 Go back 6 squares".